 One of the best parks in London for toddlers

+Best parks for kids in London?
 Nestled in South East London, Crystal Palace Park is truly full of wonders.
 The huge dinosaur statues in this park have showcased British science since the park opened back in 1854.
 The dinosaurs are, of course, not entirely accurate, but that doesn’t stop visitors from enjoying them.
+This is one of the best parks around London!

 Crystal Palace Park is also the location of one of the largest mazes in England.
 The huge network of hedges and pathways is 160 feet in diameter and is completely free for park visitors.
 As if that wasn’t enough, there’s also a preschool in the park that caters to kids that are 2 to 4 years of age.